Marissa Nadler: 2004–2010: First releases

 Nadler released her first official album, Ballads of Living and Dying, on Eclipse Records in January 2004.
 In a positive review, Matthew Murphy wrote on Pitchfork that, "Nadler has the sort of voice that you'd follow straight to Hades.
 Her luxurious, resonant soprano is immediately transfixing, and throughout these songs it envelops the listener like a dense fog rolling in off the moors."
 The follow-up The Saga of Mayflower May was released in July 2005.
 Both records were distributed in the United States by Eclipse, and by the UK label Beautiful Happiness in Europe.
 Nadler went on some of her first tours with acts such as the late American primitive guitarist Jack Rose and the drone metal band Earth.

 Nadler released her third studio album, Songs III: Bird on the Water, on Peacefrog Records in Europe on March 12, 2007.
 The album was recorded and produced by Greg Weeks of the band Espers in Philadelphia and was subsequently released in the US and Canada on August 12, 2007, by Kemado Records.
 It was nominated for two PLUG Independent Music Awards in 2008: "Best Female Artist of the Year" and "Best Americana Record of the Year".
 Nadler also won "Outstanding Singer-Songwriter of the Year" at the 2008 Boston Music Awards, with three nominations altogether.

-Her fourth full-length album, Little Hells, produced by Chris Coady, was released on March 3, 2009 and received praise from many critics. including 4-star reviews from magazines such as Mojo, Rolling Stone in France and Germany, Uncut, and Q. It received an 8.3 from Pitchfork.
+Her fourth album, Little Hells, produced by Chris Coady, was released on March 3, 2009 and received praise from many critics. including 4-star reviews from magazines such as Mojo, Rolling Stone in France and Germany, Uncut, and Q. It received an 8.3 from Pitchfork.
 The album departed from the earlier folk-based template with the introduction of electronic elements.
 In early 2010, Nadler contributed vocals on Portal of Sorrow, the final album by black metal project Xasthur.